iworkflowio/durable-timer/docs/design/database-design.md

 - **LSI (Local Secondary Index)**: Storage for LSI is billed at the same rate as the base table, and write costs are included in the base table's write capacity.
 LSI has a strict 10GB storage limit per partition, but this is manageable through proper shard management.
 LSI queries are always strongly consistent and operate within the same partition as the base table.
 - **GSI (Global Secondary Index)**: GSI storage is billed separately from the base table, and you pay for both read and write capacity (or on-demand) on the GSI in addition to the base table.
 GSI does **not** have the 10GB per-partition limit—storage is effectively unlimited and scales independently.
 - **Cost Comparison**: LSI is significantly more cost-effective for write-heavy workloads since writes don't consume additional capacity.
 GSI incurs additional costs for every write operation that affects the index.
-- **Design Choice**: We use LSI with `shardId` as partition key to minimize costs.
+- **Design Choice**: We use LSI for timer execution queries (by executeAt) to minimize costs while using the primary key for CRUD operations (by timerId).
 The 10GB partition limit is managed through administrative controls - when a partition approaches the limit, system administrators can create new groups with higher shard counts to redistribute the load.
 For customers requiring unlimited partition storage, GSI support can be offered as a premium feature with higher DynamoDB costs.

 ## Traditional SQL Databases